-- 3. Post consent, the panel should be notified of and invited to comment on the discharge of 2 years where a review shows that negative impacts have arisen from the development.

-- 4. SoWN accepts that strategic site allocations will be undertaken in the Borough's Local Plans.
-However, conference with the neighbourhood forum should allow for input into elements / detail of the LPA's recommendations for the site.
-SoWN will work with Lambeth and Southwark Planning Authorities so that local aspirations are reflected in the policy frameworks for particular sites including:

-- i.
-Guy's and St. Thomas' Charity Estate

-- ii.
-'Triangle site' bounded by Sandell Street, Waterloo Road and Cornwall Road

-- iii.
-Cornwall Road bus garage

-- iv.
-OCCC Estate

-- v.
-Waterloo Station

-- vi.
-ITV and London Studios

-- vii.
-89 Westminster Bridge Road

-- 5. The area's heritage is valued and reflects a complex mix of social infrastructure, architectural character and use.
-The neighbourhood plan acknowledges existing conservation and character areas and supports their significance in ensuring the character of the area is respected.
+- Post consent, the panel should be notified of and invited to comment on the discharge of 2 years where a review shows that negative impacts have arisen from the development. - 2.
+The area's heritage is valued and reflects a complex mix of social infrastructure, architectural character and use.
+The Neighbourhood Plan acknowledges existing conservation and character areas and supports their significance in ensuring the character of the area is respected.
 High quality design, related to context, is required of all development proposals.